 From pirates to queens, these ships have seen it all…

-Hebridean Princess is still very much in operation, sailing as a cruise ship around Scotland and the Scottish isles in addition to being available for charter.
+Hebridean Princess is still very much in operation, sailing as a cruise ship around the Scottish Highland and the Scottish Isles in addition to being available for charter.

 Unlike the other vessels on this list, MS Funchal has always sailed under the same name.
 Designed in Portugal, she was built in Elsinore Shipyards, Denmark and sailed on her maiden voyage as a liner in 1961.